limitedhangoutbook-lgtm/StoryLust/replit.md

 3. Present available choices to user
 4. Record user choice and update progress
 5. Navigate to next node based on choice
-6. Handle premium content gates with diamond requirements
+6. Handle premium content gates with eggplant requirements

 ### Data Persistence
 - **Reading Progress**: Auto-saved on each choice